Kitura/Swift-Kuery/README.md

 grades.primaryKey(grades.id, grades.course)
 ```

-And create the table in the database:
+To create the table in the database, do:

 ```swift